Operation Orator: Convoy hiatus

-Following Convoy PQ 16 and the disaster to PQ 17 in July 1942, Arctic convoys were suspended for nine weeks and much of the Home Fleet was detached to the Mediterranean.
+Following Convoy PQ 16 and the disaster to Convoy PQ 17 in July 1942, Arctic convoys were suspended for nine weeks and much of the Home Fleet was detached to the Mediterranean.
 During the lull, Admiral John "Jack" Tovey concluded that the Home Fleet had been of no great protection to convoys once beyond Bear Island, midway between Svalbard and the North Cape of Norway.
 Tovey planned to oversee the operation from Scapa Flow, where the fleet was linked to the Admiralty by landline and immune to variations in wireless reception.
 The next convoy was to be accompanied by the longer-range destroyers of the Home Fleet.
 Along with the close escort force of anti-submarine and anti-aircraft ships, the fleet destroyers could confront a sortie by German ships with the threat of a massed torpedo attack.
-Instead of meeting homeward-bound QP convoys near Bear Island, QP 14 was to remain in port until PQ 18 was near its destination, despite the longer journey being more demanding of the escort crews, fuel and equipment.
+Instead of meeting homeward-bound QP convoys near Bear Island, QP 14 was to remain in port until Convoy PQ 18 was near its destination, despite the longer journey being more demanding of the escort crews, fuel and equipment.
 The new escort carrier HMS Avenger (Commander A. P. Colthurst) had arrived from the United States and was added to the escort force.